Island hopping on the Aeolian Islands

 Island hopping between volcanoes

-I went on a trip to the Aeolian Islands with Dutch organisation Geo Travel, flying to Naples and returning from Catania on Sicily, with an island hopping expedition inbetween.
 In Naples we visited the intimidating Vesuvius and Campi Flegrei volcanic fields.
 We also saw the devastating destruction that happened in the year 79 at the historical ruins of Pompei.
-On Sicily we saw Etna from different angles (but unfortunately not erupting…)
+On Sicily we saw Mount Etna from different angles (but unfortunately not erupting…)

 Aeolian Islands: Stromboli

 Stromboli is the northernmost of the Aeolian Islands, and can be reached by overnight ferry from Naples.
-The ferry trip takes about 10 hours.
-The ancient lighthouse of the Mediterranean has been erupting its mesmerizing glow for over 2000 years.
+The island is the ancient lighthouse of the Mediterranean; it has been erupting its mesmerizing glow for over 2000 years.

-When I saw its volcanic shape looming on the horizon, I was so excited to finally climb to the top and gawk upon its fiery pits.
+When I saw the volcanic shape of Stromboli looming on the horizon, I was so excited to finally climb to the top and gawk upon its fiery pits.
 I had visited Stromboli once before on a daytrip from Sicily.
-But then you only have about 2 hours on the island, and the evening summit hike is not an option.
-If you want to climb to the top of Stromboli, plan to stay for a couple of nights, so you will at least have some margin if the weather is not cooperating.
+But then you only have 2 hours on the island, and the evening summit hike is not an option.
+If you want to climb to the top of Stromboli, plan to stay for a couple of nights.
+You will at least have some margin if the weather is not cooperating…

 Stromboli harbour and boulevard.